 4. Discourage excessive use and unnecessary waste

-5. Encourage small, simple changes
+5. Encourage small, simple changes in behaviour

 ☛ Anita Boniface is a freelance journalist